 Radiographic findings in infantile scurvy are diagnostic and may show any of the following:

 - Subperiosteal elevation

 - Alveolar bone reabsorption

-- Ground-glass appearance of cortex
+- The ground-glass appearance of cortex

-The knee joint, wrist, and sternal ends of the ribs are typical sites of involvement.
+The knee joint, wrist and sternal ends of the ribs are typical sites of involvement.